 Things may be different today with the ubiquity of computers, but back then, we were working on more primitive teller machines, so errors were common.

-My drawer was consistently off by more than my coworkers – not by much, but enough to be noticeable – so my manager called me into his office one day to reprimand me and threaten my job.
+My drawer was consistently off by more than my coworkers’ – not by much, but enough to be noticeable – so my manager called me into his office one day to reprimand me and threaten my job.

-I pointed out that if I was processing 500 transactions a day and my coworkers were only processing 50 transactions (which was about the ratio at the time), it was only natural that I would make more errors.
+I pointed out that if I were processing 500 transactions a day and my coworkers were only processing 50 transactions (which was about the ratio at the time), it was only natural that I would make more errors.

 He disagreed.
 He was an idiot.